sap-tutorials/Tutorials/tutorials/btp-cf-ext-successfactors/btp-cf-ext-successfactors.md

 [ACCORDION-BEGIN [Step 3: ](Make SAP SuccessFactors accessible in your subaccount)]

-You need to configure the entitlements for the subaccount where the **task management sample application for SAP SuccessFactors solutions** will be deployed and assign the *api-access* service plan for the SAP SuccessFactors Extensibility service instance to the system you registered in the previous step.
+You need to configure the entitlements for the subaccount where the **task management sample application for SAP SuccessFactors solutions** will be deployed and assign the *api-access* and the *sso-configuration* service plans for the SAP SuccessFactors Extensibility service instance to the system you registered in the previous step.

 1. In the SAP BTP cockpit, navigate to your global account.